markalanboyd/Audulus-DSP/README.md

 # Audulus-DSP

-This is a library for writing DSP code in Audulus.
-The DSP node uses the Lua scripting language to process signals in frames.
+This is a library of Lua DSP code written for Audulus' DSP node.
+The DSP node uses Lua to process signals in batches of samples called frames.

 The DSP node is a great way to write custom audio effects, oscillators, submodule tools, and more.

 ## Getting Started